-Currently, fellows do not take after hours call Monday through Thursday.
-After hours call is covered by attending physicians.
-Note however that Fellows do participate in in-house body CT evening coverage (3:00 p.m. through 11:00 p.m.), with backup call by an attending.
+Currently, fellows do not take after-hours call Monday through Thursday.
+The after-hours call is covered by attending physicians.
+Note however that Fellows do participate in in-house body CT evening coverage (2:00 p.m. through 10:00 p.m.), with a backup call by an attending.

 Fellows must obtain a full, unrestricted North Carolina State license to practice medicine prior to beginning the fellowship.
 It is the responsibility of the future fellow to obtain both a North Carolina license and to obtain credentials at the Duke University Medical Center prior to beginning training.
 Future Fellows are encouraged to begin this process at least six months prior to starting the fellowship.
 Information regarding medical licensure in North Carolina can be found at http://www.ncmedboard.org/licensing.

 Future fellows are expected to notify/update the fellowship coordinator during their licensure process so that the credentialing process can begin immediately following licensure.